DOES ABORM / FABORM CERTIFICATION MATTER FOR FERTILITY ACUPUNCTURE?

 I have been NCBAHM board-certified and licensed since 2006.

 I’ve been specializing in fertility for nearly two decades.
 I did hundreds of additional hours of training in fertility and trauma while concurrently earning my Master’s degree.
-Since 2006, I have exclusively offered trauma-informed, evidence-based care for fertility and women’s health.
-I have more hands-on experience in these areas than several of the founders of these credentialing bodies, and considerably more than the vast majority of people who pursue the certification.
+Since 2006, I have exclusively offered my Truly-Holistic model of trauma-informed, evidence-based care for fertility and women’s health.

 I’ve been present for over 1,000 embryo transfers — making me likely the most experienced embryo transfer acupuncture Minneapolis.
 I don’t just know IVF protocols and how to support people navigating them, I’ve created an entire course on everything IVF.
 I’ve seen the evolution of this medicine from the inside.
 ABORM shows that a person has baseline knowledge; I’m much more interested in the ceiling.

-I debated going through the ABORM paces for good measure.
-I started taking the prerequisite courses, but what I discovered made my "Minnesota Nice" facade start to crack.
+I strongly considered going through the ABORM paces for good measure.
+I even started taking the prerequisite courses, but what I discovered wasn’t a good fit for me.

 “This "closed-loop" system which is considered unethical and not accepted in other medical professions gave me pause, but it was the content that ultimately made me walk away.

 I found a certification system where the same small group of people helped create the credential, designed the required courses, teach those courses, grade the exams, and collect the fees at every step.
-This "closed-loop" system which is considered unethical and not accepted in other medical professions gave me pause, but it was the content that ultimately made me walk away.
+This "closed-loop" system naturally creates strong conflicts of interest and is not accepted in mainstream medical professions.
+This gave me pause, but it was the content that ultimately made me walk away.

-In one course, I heard a teacher suggest that when a pregnancy ends in loss, or a baby has genetic anomalies, it may be because the embryo is “mirroring” dysfunction in the mother.
+There were several courses teaching loads of functional medicine and faux-holism and in one course, I heard a teacher suggest that when a pregnancy ends in loss, or a baby has genetic anomalies, it may be because the embryo is “mirroring” dysfunction in the mother.
+This person has several best-selling books and is on the steering committee of ABORM.

 I was horrified.

 This kind of teaching is not only scientifically unsupported — it’s deeply harmful.
-It risks blaming people for heartbreaking losses they did not cause.
+It blames people for heartbreaking losses they did not cause.
 It reinforces a culture of shame around infertility, miscarriage, and disability that I actively work to dismantle.

-And so it was a hard pass for me.
-Like, "Hulk-Mad!" table flipping, hard pass.
+And so ABORM became a hard pass for me.

 The 4 quadrants of the True-Holism model.

-Rather than pursue a credential that doesn’t align with my ethics or science, I’ve chosen a different path.
+Rather than pursue a credential that doesn’t align with my values or evidence, I’ve chosen a different path.
 I’ve continued to invest in rigorous, independent education in reproductive medicine, holistic psychology, grief, and trauma-informed practice techniques that are always patient-centered and always evidence-based.

-Instead of an alphabet soup of letters after my name, I lead my practice with my True-Holism Model of Care.
+I created my practice centered on my True-Holism Model of Care.
 This is a four-quadrant framework that balances:

 How to identify ethical, evidence-based fertility care in the Twin Cities?

-• Does this person ever, even subtly, imply that your stress, mindset, or emotional state caused your fertility struggles?
+Does this person ever imply that your stress, mindset, or emotional state caused your fertility struggles?

-• Does this person make space for grief and loss without rushing to reframe it or find meaning in it?
+Does this person make space for grief and loss without rushing to reframe it or encourage positivity, manifesting, or magical thinking?

-• Do they treat you as someone who is capable of handling real information about your own body?
+Do they treat you as someone who is capable of handling real information about your own body and make you feel better not just on their acupuncture table, but between visits and at your IVF clinic too?

 Credentials are a starting point, not a destination.
 They tell you someone cleared a bar — they don't tell you how far above it they live.
 Whatever letters appear after your provider's name, these are the questions worth sitting with.
 And whether you’re in the early stages of trying, working with CCRM, RMIA, CRM, Kindbody or a non-IVF clinic like OGI (a personal favorite for IUIs), I want you to have straight-up fabulous support.
 You deserve nothing less!